kellinpelrine/MarginalGAN/README.md

 https://github.com/tsc2017/Inception-Score \
 https://www.tensorflow.org/tutorials/images/deep_cnn

-This method can substantially improve performance on MNIST and FMNIST, as measured by CAFD (with similar IS and FID).
+This method may substantially improve performance on MNIST and FMNIST, as measured by CAFD (with similar IS and FID).

 ![image](https://github.com/kellinpelrine/MarginalGAN/blob/master/MNIST_FMNIST_results.JPG)